-These 3 ingredient frozen blueberry bites are such a refreshing fruity treat.
-Sweetened with stevia, it’s an easy recipe that is low carb, gluten free and vegan.
+These 3 ingredient frozen blueberry ice pops are such a refreshing fruity treat.
+Sweetened with stevia, it's an easy recipe that is low carb, gluten-free and vegan.
 Can be made in any ice cube tray!

 Don't you love easy desserts?

 I'm always amazed how you can create the most delicious morsels with just a few ingredients.